LunNova/Blog/content/articles/git-repo-setup.md

 ## Why is .gitattributes important?

-Setting up a .gitattributes file like the one above will ensure commited files always have the same line endings, regardless of the user's OS or autocrl options.
+Setting up a .gitattributes file like the one above will ensure commited files always have the same line endings, regardless of the user's OS or local git `core.autocrlf` setting.

 ## Why is .gitignore important?